cyberjunky/3commas-cyber-bots/README.md

 -   *[bot_]*
 -   **maxaltrankscore** - set this lower for galaxyscore bot helper so altrank score of coin gets evaluated too. (default is 1500)
+-   **mingalaxyscore** - minimum galaxyscore of the coin. (default is 0.0)
 -   **numberofpairs** - number of pairs to update your bot(s) with.
 Set to 0 if you want to have exactly the `maximum active deals` for each bot as pair amount. (default is 10)
 -   **originalmaxdeals** - the max number of active deals you want to have in your bot.
 -   **allowmaxdealchange** - indicates if the max number of active deals in the bot may be changed to a lower value.
+-   **allowbotstopstart** - indicates if the bot may be stopped when there are zero trading pairs, and may be started when there are trading pairs again.
 -   **comment** - free field you can use, for example for the name or description of the bot

 Example: (keys are bogus)